odashi/cloud-storage-mocker/README.md

 - `Bucket`
 - `Blob`

-`patch` takes a list of `Mount` objects, which represents a mapping between a bucket name and a local storage.
+`patch` takes a list of `Mount` objects, which represent mappings between bucket names and directories on the local filesystem.
-Each mount has Boolean configs `readable` and `writable` to control read/write access to the mounted bucket.
+Each `Mount` has Boolean configs `readable` and `writable` to control read/write permissions to the mounted buckets.

-A canonical way to use this library is writing unit tests that are working with Google Cloud Storage:
+A canonical use-case of this package is writing unit tests to check the behavior of the code that works with Google Cloud Storage:

 ```python
 import tempfile